-- Consider the use of rural road or rolled curb road sections, where appropriate, to promote the character of the hamlet; - Where sidewalks are desired to ensure safe and accessible pedestrian travel, consider adjusting the alignment or limiting sidewalks to one side of any new streets to provide greater opportunities for street trees, where feasible; - Without compromising road operation, pedestrian access and safety standards, investigate relaxing some road design, lot grading standards and retaining wall heights, where new streets encounter topographical features, woodlots, single trees, and other natural features, to preserve the natural character of streets; - Utilize a range of street/block types including irregular blocks, short orthogonal blocks, winding streets, and rural cul-de-sacs to preserve the varied character of the hamlet street system; and - Limit block lengths to 175m, in keeping with the smaller block lengths of the hamlet centre.
+- Consider the use of rural road or rolled curb sections, where appropriate, to promote the character of the hamlet: - Where sidewalks are desired to ensure safe and accessible pedestrian travel, consider adjusting the alignment or limiting sidewalks to one side of any new streets to provide greater opportunities for street trees; - Without compromising road operation, pedestrian access and safety standards, investigate relaxing some road design, lot grading standards and retaining wall heights, where new streets encounter topographical features, woodlots, single trees, and other natural features, to preserve the natural character of streets; - Utilize a range of street/block types including irregular blocks, short orthogonal blocks, winding streets, and rural cul-de-sacs to preserve the varied character of the hamlet street system; and

+• Limit block lengths to 175m, in keeping with the smaller block lengths of the hamlet centre.

-2.1 GATEWAYS
+2.2 GATEWAYS

-Gateways are illustrated on Schedule H4-1 of the Secondary Plan and are special locations or entry points that establish a formal entrance from one area to another.
-Within designated gateway areas sites and buildings should be designed with coordinated features and elements to establish a sense of place or identity, and a distinctive or recognizable character, and a sense of arrival.
-Within the Glen, the intersection of Confederation Street and Main Street has been identified as a Gateway.
+Gateways are special locations or entry points that establish a formal entrance from one area to another.
+Within Glen Williams, the intersection of Confederation Street and Main Street has been identified as a Gateway.
 The gateway is comprised of key elements including the Glen Williams Cenotaph and the Shelagh Law Parkette.
 Glen Williams signage is located at this intersection and pedestrian connections are provided at the intersection that provide direct connections to the Parkette and Cenotaph.